jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## E GHG Scenarios

 `ghg-scenario.py` can generate excel file for ghg scenario calculations.
 The command line is as follows.
-The `[]` denotes optional arguments:
+The `[]` denotes optional arguments.
+In `bash` the `\` character denotes the command line continues to the next line:

 	(lukeghg) prompt% ghg-scenario.py [-h] --files FILES  --scen SCEN \
                           -m M -o O --start START --end END [--GWP GWP] [--noformulas]

 - -h: python help
 - --files: Give scenario csv files (wild card search).
 The format of the files is the  same as in ghg inventory.
 A row consists of optional but highly recommended comment part, UID of the time series followed by the time series.
-- --scen: The template excel for results.
-The file is `<GHGInventoryDirectory>/ScenarioTemplate/ScenarioTemplate.xlsx`.
+- --scen: The template excel in lukeghg for results.
 It contains three sheets:
   - UIDMatrix: contains  UIDs  identifying times series.
   - LandUse: template for results for land use and land use change.
   - LULUCF: template for collecting LULUCF totals from land use and land use change.